AmalganOpen/track-manager/README.md

 ## Configuration

 Track Manager uses a config file at `config.yaml` in the project root.
-Copy `config.example.yaml` to `config.yaml` and customize it.

 You can customize: